 profile name: Henry Ward Beecher profile occupation: Minister

 profile id: 9344795

-profile name: Charles H. Houston profile occupation: Academic, Civil Rights Activist, Lawyer
+profile name: Charles H. Houston profile occupation: Educator, Civil Rights Activist, Lawyer

 Sign in with Facebook to see how you and your friends are connected to famous icons.